 BG: But I didn’t really like hanging out them.
 Nowadays, it’s a different story.
-Robert Plant and, uh, Jimmy Page are both, you know, sober and older and very nice to me.
+Robert Plant and Jimmy Page are both sober and older and very nice to me.

 BG: But back then it was different.

-AH: What’s, uh, what’s your favorite picture of a musician that didn’t necessarily get extremely popular.
-Or, do you have one, like?
+AH: What’s your favorite picture of a musician that didn’t necessarily get extremely popular.
+Or, do you have one?

-BG: Um, and in the ‘70s certainly I liked the Dolls and then they broke up after the 2nd record, you know.
-And Suzi Quatro who was huge in Europe but didn’t make it here in America until she was on TV in a corny, uh, you know, part on “Happy Days.”
+BG: In the ‘70s certainly I liked the Dolls and then they broke up after the 2nd record.
+And Suzi Quatro who was huge in Europe but didn’t make it here in America until she was on TV in a corny part on “Happy Days.”

 AH: Oh, yeah.

-BG: You know, and then, uh- The Miamis were everybody’s favorite!
+BG: You know, The Miamis were everybody’s favorite!
 In the mid-70s they opened for the New York Dolls, for Blondie, Talking Heads- everybody!
 Everybody knew the Miamis, they were the most fun band around CBGB’s.
 And they disappeared.

 BG: I like to say that they wrote 78 number one hits that were never recorded.